lordspline/linux/Documentation/admin-guide/media/technisat.rst

 Important Notice: The driver does NOT support Technisat USB 2 devices!

-First start your linux box with a shipped kernel:
+First start your peenux box with a shipped kernel:

 .. code-block:: none